 Executive officers of the Corporation are paid by the Corporation to perform their duties as executives and do not receive additional cash compensation for serving as a Director or Officer of the Corporation.
-The Chairman of the Board and President and Chief Executive Officer who also act as Directors, and the Chief Financial Officer of the Corporation, are eligible for stock options as Directors and Officers of the Corporation, respectively, as described herein.
+The President and Chief Executive Officer, who also acts as a Director, and the Chief Financial Officer of the Corporation, are eligible for stock options as Directors and Officers of the Corporation, respectively, as described herein.